jadecobra/python_tdd_exercises/source/exceptions/exceptions.rst

 exceptions (errors)
 #################################################################################

-The tests in this chapter cover the following exceptions that have helped me gain a better understanding ofPython programs
+The tests in this chapter cover the following exceptions that have helped me gain a better understanding of Python programs

 .. toctree::
   :titlesonly: